redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/03/README.md

 )
 ```

-With the `$8_bit_clamp` function in place, we can now create three colour functions that supply hard-coded colour thresholds.
+With the `$8_bit_clamp` function in place, we can now create three colour functions in which the hard-coded colour thresholds are defined.

+> ***Stylistic Note***
-Since these functions are very small, their definitions can be compressed into a single line:
+> Since these functions are very small, their definitions can be compressed into a single line:

 ```wat
 ;; - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -